NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/CHRIS-slicer/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# Running slicer apps in the cloud in the CHRIS framework
+# Running Slicer Apps in the Cloud in the CHRIS Framework

 ## Key Investigators